What Is a Global Capability Center (GCC)? The Complete 2026 Guide

 OwnershipVendorParent company

-IP controlShared or vendor-ownedFully owned by parent
+IP controlShared or vendor-ownedFully owned by the parent

 Talent loyaltyVendorYour company